 • The District continues to work with the United States Department of the Army Corps of Engineers (federal government) on various projects.
-Currently the District is working on a flood damage reduction project from Bernalillo to Belen and the Rio Grande Environmental Management Plan from Sandia to Isleta that is unfunded at this time.
+Currently the District is working on preliminary assessment work to begin a flood damage reduction project from Bernalillo to Belen and the Rio Grande Environmental Management Plan from Sandia to Isleta that is unfunded at this time but has been included in the 2020 WRDA bill now pending in Congress.
 The Bernalillo section 205 feasibility project is on hold but could resurface in the future.
 These projects are discussed in detail in Note 12 of the Financial Statements.